bazbt3/10cbazbt3/docs/20-usage.md

 A mention *display* is a list of posts, the oldest at the top.
 Each post contains the post ID, poster data, the time posted and the post text.
 Now in colour.

 Typing [enter] advances to the next post, `r` + [enter] replies to the post above the cursor using a slightly-modified version of the main 'reply' routine.
+The application v0.2.1 adds `rp` repost and `*` star.

 Here's a typical mention: